h5rdly/toke/README.md

 print(decoded)
 ```

-2. Toke style - in progress
+2. Toke style - in design/progress
-3.

 ## 🤝 Compatibility

 Effort is made to make toke as compatible as possible with [PyJWT](https://github.com/jpadilla/pyjwt).
 To that effect, changes are made to make the relevant tests from the extensive PyJWT [test suite](https://github.com/jpadilla/pyjwt/tree/master/tests) pass.